arturdryomov/pages/content/posts/midnight.md

 To resolve this I’ve found an approach of opting out of color changes between themes.
 We’ll declare two sets of colors — themed and themeless.
 Themed ones should be used by default but can be replaced with themeless variants to opt-out from theming.
-Such colors naming gives mnemonics as a bonus — before using a color a developer should explicitly choose whether it should be themed or not.
+The colors naming gives mnemonics as a bonus — before using a color a developer should explicitly choose whether it should be themed or not.

 ```xml